Budotron/Data-Science-Notes/DownloadingFiles.md

 ```
 ## [1] 0.001
 ```
-The fourth option seems the clear winner, but it makes sense to repeat the experiment 100 times, and take the cumulative average
+Because of the ties, it is difficult to declare a clear winner, so it makes sense to repeat the experiment 100 times, and take the cumulative average

 ```r
 trials<-matrix(nrow = 4, ncol=100,